Skip to main content Skip to main navigation Skip to search

 Two penalty unit notices

-For a 2 penalty unit infringement notice, you may request an extension of time to pay the infringement notice by asking the issuing biosecurity officer for the extension before leaving the airport.
+If you have been given a 2-penalty unit infringement notice and do not wish to pay at the time, you can request an extension of time to pay by asking the biosecurity officer who has given you the infringement notice before leaving the airport.
 If you do not request an extension before leaving the airport, your payment period automatically closes after you leave the airport.
 Because of this, you cannot request an extension of time after you have left the airport.

 If you have been granted an extension of the payment period at the airport and require additional time to pay your infringement notice, you may apply to the Director of Biosecurity for a further extension of time to pay.
 This request must be made prior to your payment period closing.